AODQ/pulcher/README.md

   - `libraries/plugin` gives plugin information, such as function pointers, along with being able to load, reload, and free plugins
   - `libraries/util` provides generic non-Pulcher specific functionality

 Plugins directory contains dynamic libraries that provide known C-ABI functions to Pulcher, which allows for hot-reloading and quick prototyping.
-Right now they are split into multiple plugins, though in the future I believe I will merge them all into a single `Pulcher` plugin, allowing modders in the future to create their own plugins that grab assets from `assets/plugin-name/`.
-Every plugin has an associated `UiRender` function that allows plugins to render out to ImGui (enabled only for developer builds);
+Right now there is one single base plugin, which provides functionality for the base engine; extensions can be created by modders in the future to create their own plugins, which I assume will grab assets from `assets/plugin-name/`.
+See Creating Plugins section for more details;

- - `plugins/animation` contains the implementation of the animation system, which is very flexible & drives most of the animated components of Pulcher.
+ - `plugins/base/animation` contains the implementation of the animation system, which is very flexible & drives most of the animated components of Pulcher.
- - `plugins/audio` contains implementation of audio
+ - `plugins/base/audio` contains implementation of audio
- - `plugins/entity` contains implementation of Pulcher entities (weapons, players, etc)
+ - `plugins/base/entity` contains implementation of Pulcher entities (weapons, players, etc)
- - `plugins/map` contains implementation of the Pulcher map, including loading & rendering.
+ - `plugins/base/map` contains implementation of the Pulcher map, including loading & rendering.
- - `plugins/ui` contains `UiDispatch` function, that along with containing some ImGui behavior (diagnostics, controls, etc) will dispatch every plugins `UiRender`
+ - `plugins/base/ui` contains `UiDispatch` function, that along with containing some ImGui behavior (diagnostics, controls, etc) will dispatch every plugins `UiRender`

 The scripts directory contains generic scripts, mostly to quickly set up a development environment, updating the binaries repository, & testing that each binary launches.

 `third-party` ; submodule repository of third-party libraries; some point to other submodules.
 Many of them have modifications.

 # Building

 The build system uses only CMake.
 It relies on pulling from a lot of third-party repos, even if the library already exists on the system, which is not the best way to handle CMake in the majority of usecases.
 However, since Pulcher plans to be released in binary-form, it's most convenient for developers/modders IMHO that the libraries under `third-party` is built along-side Pulcher.